beagan-svg/Google-Sheets-to-Text-File/README.md

 ![cover](images/sheet_to_text.png)

 ## Aboat
-A python script to download Google Sheets Data as a text file.
+A python script to download Google Sheets Data as a text file (csv/excel).
 This script supports downoload of multiple sheets in one spreadsheet

 Table of Contents
 -----------------